Mueang Nonthaburi district: Private hospitals

+Health promoting hospitals

+There are total 16 health-promoting hospitals in Mueang Nonthaburi district.

+Clinics

+Around 334 clinics are in Mueang Nonthaburi district.

 Economy

 The Thai Department of Corrections has its headquarters in Suan Yai in this district.

 Environment

 Mueang Nonthaburi as well as neighbouring Bang Kruai and Bang Yai is the last natural habitat of the Alexandrine parakeet and red-breasted parakeet, a medium-sized parrot in Bangkok Metropolitan Region.
 They live in groups on large trees in some local temples, such as Wat Suan Yai, Wat Utthayan, Wat Ampawan, Wat Chaloem Phra Kiat Worawihan.